 built to canalise a bad country

-When will it turn? good splendor
+When will it turn? to good splendor

 when will the price of it